The Parish Pump.

 The Company was eventually set up on December 27th 1854.

-The Water Works were constructed throughout 1856 and by September were almost ready to supply water.
+The Water Works were constructed throughout most of 1855 and by September were almost ready to supply water.

 White’s Directory of 1857 sites the Water Works in the centre of town, with a steam engine and two filter beds.